 In these families, you either get on board, or you take your broken heart someplace else.

 I’ve talked about all of this with my own child, who attributed the lockstep mentality to a fear of not belonging, not fitting in—most importantly, not having that total acceptance from their loved ones.
 I can’t answer for why my own convictions became more critical than that acceptance, but they did.
 I can say I chose my soul over their acceptance, rejecting their mentality no matter the cost.

-turned out just fine, well I did, too—after clawing my way back, inch by inch, step by step.
-After fighting to learn and grow and heal for many, many years.
+turned out just fine, well I did, too—after clawing my way back, inch by inch,

 That doesn’t mean that my parents or someone else’s parents wholly screwed up.
 No one is perfect, but if each generation learns from the one before, we can not only do better, we should.

 Here’s the thing.
 We can all be wrong.
 At a